Trigonopterus attenboroughi

-Trigonopterus attenboroughi is a species of flightless weevil in the genus Trigonopterus from Indonesia.
+Trigonopterus attenboroughi is a species of flightless weevil in the family Curculionidae, from Borneo.

 Etymology

 The species was named after English naturalist Sir David Attenborough.

 Description

-It has recurring indentations representative of a strawberry.
+It has recurring indentations reminiscent of a strawberry.
 The body is almost oval.
-Length is around 2.14–2.63 mm.
+Length is around 2.1–2.6 mm.
 General coloration is rust-colored, with the head and pronotum being almost black.